askaydevs/distillbert-qa/README.md

 pip3 install -r requirements.txt
 ```

 ### SQuAD Fine-tuned model

-The SQuAD fine-tuned model is available in my [S3 Bucket](https://distilbert-finetuned-model.s3.eu-west-2.amazonaws.com/pytorch_model.bin) or alternatively inside the model.py file you can specify the type of model you wish to use, the one I have provided, or a Hugging Face fine-tuned SQuAD model
+The SQuAD fine-tuned model is available [here](https://drive.google.com/open?id=1_hLv-jCSODObrZ3cE_vYKN0vou-7d9K4) or alternatively inside the model.py file you can specify the type of model you wish to use, the one I have provided, or a Hugging Face fine-tuned SQuAD model

 `distilbert-base-uncased-distilled-squad`.

 You can do this with

 ```python
 model = DistilBertForQuestionAnswering.from_pretrained('distilbert-base-uncased-distilled-squad', config=config)